muratk5n/thirdwave/en/README.md

 ---

-The Brazil-Germany Alliance for Green Hydrogen has launched a new Innovation Programme aiming to enhance the hydrogen value chain within Brazil and strengthen cooperation between the countries.
+H2 View: 'The Brazil-Germany Alliance for Green Hydrogen has launched a new Innovation Programme aiming to enhance the hydrogen value chain within Brazil and strengthen cooperation between the countries"

 ---

-Two hydrogen hubs within Western Australia have received $140m bipartisan federal support in order to turn the region into a booming capital for hydrogen technologies.
+H2 View: "Two hydrogen hubs within Western Australia have received $140m bipartisan federal support in order to turn the region into a booming capital for hydrogen technologies"

 ---

-"German green energy hub central to overcoming European energy crisis..[TES Chief Commercial Officer Otto Waterlander: Production] will increase to 250 TWh per year and more than five million metric tons of hydrogen in a final stage.
+H2 View: "German green energy hub central to overcoming European energy crisis..[TES Chief Commercial Officer Otto Waterlander:
+Production] will increase to 250 TWh per year and more than five million metric tons of hydrogen in a final stage.
 The green hydrogen will be produced using exclusively renewable sources, mainly solar and in several cases, wind and/or hydroelectricity.'"

 ---

-"Morocco seeks to establish a gas infrastructure worthy of the 21st century, said minister..
+H2 View: "Morocco seeks to establish a gas infrastructure worthy of the 21st century, said minister..
 Leïla Benali...
 Morocco is also called upon to become a leader in competitive hydrogen, said Ms. Benali, stressing the importance of the gas infrastructure of the 21st century “which can allow us to mix hydrogen like the countries which mix in existing gas pipelines 30 pc of hydrogen.”

 ---